lindseyisenberg/SP-24-MIST4610-Group2-Project2/README.md

 Dissolved oxygen is placed on the graph as a mark; the scale in the bottom right hand corner denotes the meaning behing the color gradient.

 Question 2:
 Read date (months), Years (filtered from 2000-2019), average dissolved Oxygen (mg/L) applied as a color mark.
 Air and water temperature (degrees Celcius).
+Read date indicated the date in which measuresments were taken, and year shows a range of time from 2000 to 2019.
+Water and air temp are shown by side by side scatter plots, with the size of the dot denoting water temp.
+Trend lines are added to show correlation between variables.
 ## Analysis and Results

 Question 1